kirarpit/the-odd-blog/minimal-mistakes/_posts/2020-01-17-post-installation-setup-for-ubuntu.md

 Also, after scaling the text, Universal Access menu icon on the top task bar would appear.
 In case you wanna get rid of it, install "Remove Accessibility" extension from Ubuntu Software Center.

 ## Turning Off Adaptive Brightness
 Why?
 Why is that even a feature?
-Goodness gracious you could turn this off otherwise this laptop was going back.
+Goodness gracious you could turn this pesky feature off otherwise this laptop was gonna fly back to where it came from.
 Restart and hold down F2 or F12 to enter BIOS settings.
 Go to Video and turn off EcoPower.

 ## Enable Web Whatsapp in Chromium
   - Copy the ".desktop" file to your local applications folder: `cp /var/lib/snapd/desktop/applications/chromium_chromium.desktop ~/.local/share/applications`